 TGba Editor: Change the paragraph below of this subclause as follows (#CID 3403):

 BIP uses the IGTK or BIGTK to compute the MMPDU MIC, uses the WTK to compute the MIC for protecting individually addressed WUR Wake-up frames, and uses the WITGK to compute the MIC for protecting broadcast or group addressed WUR Wake-up frames.
 The authenticator shall distribute one new IGTK and IGTK PN (IPN) whenever it distributes a new GTK.
 The IGTK is identified by the MAC address of the transmitting STA plus an IGTK identifier that is encoded in the MME Key ID field.
 If beacon protection is enabled, the authenticator may distribute one new BIGTK and BIPN when it distributes a new GTK.
 The BIGTK is identified by the MAC address of the transmitting STA plus a BIGTK identifier that is encoded in the MME Key ID field.
 If WUR frame protection is negotiated, the authenticator may distribute one new WIGTK and WIPN when it distributes a new GTK.
-The WIGTK is identified by the MAC address of the transmitting STA plus the WIGTK identifier.(#2337, #2579)
+The WIGTK is identified by the MAC address of the transmitting STA plus the WIGTK identifier that is encoded in the Key ID field (see 9.4.2.301 (WUR PN Update element) and 9.4.2.47 (Fast BSS Transition element)).(#3403) (#2337, #2579)